 Talk to an Expert

-If you suspect you have periodontal disease, do not hesitate to reach out to Valley Ridge Dental Centre.
+If you suspect you have periodontal disease, do not hesitate to contact our dental office in NW Calgary.
 With so many treatment options, it is possible to address this issue without surgery.
 However, that is only if you act fast and get ahead of the problem.
 Our friendly and knowledgeable team is here to help you navigate this process and find the best treatment option for you.